sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

-Even though technically the parties can use the looping transitions to negotiate the price, in practice we recommend that the participants exchange messages to land on the offer details.
-That way, they don't use up the allowed transaction quota during the price negotiation
+Even though technically the parties can use the looping transitions to negotiate the price, in practice we recommend that the participants exchange messages to land on the quote and other offer details.
+That way, they don't use up the allowed transaction quota during the negotiation phase.

 </info>